 Graduate students with a three-year degree from India must use World Education Services (WES).
 Dominican will accept a three-year degree from India that has been recognized by WES.

-International students from countries where English is not an official language must demonstrate English proficiency.
-Proficiency tests and ELS 112 must be completed within the past two years.
+Students from countries where English is not an official language must demonstrate English proficiency.
+Proficiency tests or ELS 112 must be completed within the past two years.

 Proficiency can be demonstrated with one of the following: